EdwaRen/eddieren.me/README.md

 Icon(s) made by Icon Pond from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >
 Icon(s) made by Heydon from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >

-Special thanks to Tim Hortons, Starbucks, and my Keurig coffee machine for making this project possible.
+Special thanks to Tim Hortons and my Keurig coffee machine for making this project possible.

 # Contact

-If you have any questions or inquiries concerning this project or suggestions for future releases, send an email to Edward.ren.2013@gmail.com
+If you have any questions or inquiries concerning FinderMe or suggestions for future releases, send an email to Edward.ren.2013@gmail.com

 -"Let's do this!"